timbjames/timbjames.github.com/_posts/2013-03-26-signalr-mvc-starter-project.md

 <!--excerpt-->

 > ASP.NET SignalR is a new library for ASP.NET developers that makes it incredibly simple to add real-time web functionality to your applications.
 What is "real-time web" functionality?
 It's the ability to have your server-side code push content to the connected clients as it happens, in real-time.

+##Starters

+I have written a very basic tutorial which will help you get going when you are working with an MVC application and want to integrate SignalR.

+##Step 1

+Open up Visual Studio and create a new MVC 4 project.
+Name it what ever you like, apart from _SignalR_ If you name it this, then you run into problems with namespaces.

+##Step 2

+Install the Microsoft AspNet SignalR project via NuGet Package Manager Console.

+`Install-Package Microsoft.Aspnet.SignalR`

+This will add all the necessary files to your project (SignalR assemblies, Newtonsoft assembly, and various javascript files required).
+If you don't have NuGet installed in your visual studio, then visit this site for more information on how to install http://nuget.codeplex.com/wikipage?title=Getting%20Started

+##Step 3

+You will now want to create a Hub to which will be your message "router".
+So create a new class, I have named mine "SNLR.cs", and add the following code:

+`namespace MySignalR
+{
+    public class SNRL : Hub
+    {
+        public void SendMessage(string msg)
+        {
+            Clients.sendMessage(msg);
+        }
+    }
+}`